 The best USB-C cables for the Switch are USB-IF certified.
 When you’re buying cables, also keep in mind that the various options, 2.0 and 3.0, are meant to denote transfer rates, but they do not impact power transfer.

-That wraps up this roundup review, hope you find a best power bank that fit your Nintendo Switch need.
+That wraps up this roundup review, I hope you find the best power bank that fits your Nintendo Switch need.
 If you have a better product/model or have anything to say about our recommendations, feel free to leave a comment below.